We are doing science for policy

-Notes: “AFOLU”: Agriculture, Forestry and Other Land Use.
-“Activity": emissions growth due to the growth of population and the economy, and to associated income-based consumption (industrial value added, transport traffic, dwelling size, electricity consumption).
-“Traditional biomass”: refers to the phase-out of traditional biomass for reasons other than climate, resulting in an energy demand gap that has to be met by other fuels.
-"HDD": emissions prevented by the evolution in time of heating degree-days due to global warming.
+Notes: Drivers of GHG emissions growth and mitigation options and role of electrification in the 2°C-Medium scenario, 2015–2050, World.
+"Activity": emissions growth due to the growth of population and the economy, and to associated income-based consumption (industrial value added, transport activity, dwelling size, electricity consumption).
+"AFOLU": Agriculture, Forestry and Other Land Use.
+"Biomass - Traditional": refers to the phase-out of traditional biomass for reasons other than climate policies, resulting in an energy demand gap that has to be met by other fuels.
+"HDD": emissions from buildings' space heating prevented by the evolution over time of heating degree-days due to global warming.
 "CCS": emissions prevented by carbon capture and sequestration.
-"Fossil fuels switch": refers to shifts from high-carbon content towards lower-carbon content within the fossil fuel mix (generally from coal to natural gas) and towards synthetic methane.
-“Non-CO 2”: includes emissions from agriculture, industry and other sources (including the reductions from fossil fuel extraction and transport directly related to the decrease in the use of fossil fuels in all energy demand sectors).
-“Hydrogen", "Biomass”, “Electrification”: emissions prevented by the use of these fuels in final demand sectors (emissions for their production distributed in the other options here).
+"Fossil fuels switch": refers to shifts from high-carbon content towards lower-carbon content within the fossil fuel mix (generally from coal to natural gas).
+"Energy & Industry non-CO2": including emissions reductions from fossil fuel extraction and transport directly related to the decrease in the use of fossil fuels in all energy demand sectors.
+"Synthetic methane", "Synthetic liquids", "Hydrogen", "Biomass - Modern", "Electricity": emissions prevented by the use of these fuels in final demand sectors (emissions for their production distributed in the other options here).
 "Biomass – Modern": includes liquid biofuels.
 "Efficiency": structural efficiency and efficiency in the provision of energy services not attributable to the other technological options detailed here.